SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	Service.Tyres=30
 	Service.Refuel=1.5

-Most options above define general settings which may be applicable to many different race event.
+Most options above define general settings which may be applicable to many different race events.
 But the options from the *[Session Setup]* section need to be adjusted for each individual race event, as long, as you want Jona to come to correct recommendations.

   - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used for the first stint.
 Jona needs this information to calculate the target pressures for the first pitstop.
   - The *Lap.AvgTime* and *Fuel.AvgConsumption* are more informational, but might lead to more accurate estimations for the fuel calulations in the first few laps, where you typically have much slower lap times.